pachyderm/pachyderm/doc/concepts/pipeline-concepts/datum/relationship-between-datums.md

 overwrites the old part from `datum 2` in file `3`  with a new version, and creates a new output file `4`.

+Similarly, if you have multiple files in your input datum, Pachyderm might write them into multiple files in output datums, that are later merged into files with the same filepath.